 User data and information are usually at a higher risk when they use server-less apps for their convenience.
 Do you really know how and why?
 Let me explain;

-In case of the server-less apps, security of the data and information is the responsibility of the user who is using the app and considered as an open door to cyber criminals for accessing the sensitive data of users as such apps are commonly used as data processing tools and other web services to get things better and efficient.
+In the case of the server-less apps, the security of the data and information is the responsibility of the user who is using the app and is considered an open door to cybercriminals for accessing the sensitive data of users as such apps are commonly used as data processing tools and other web services to get things better and efficient.

 Data Breaches are More Complicated than Ever

 Cyber-criminals and hackers are always in search of different ways to grow their malicious tactics and activities by using their ideas in more deceitful ways.
 It is said by experts that harmful ransomware has already been discovered by hackers that turns a victim into attackers and can get access to the files and details of the other connected devices/peoples to it.
 In such situations, it can be more complicated and harder to stop

 Not only hackers but sometimes your employees can cause a serious cyber security threat.
 It has been shown in a study that almost 53% of startups and companies were victims of insider attacks in the recent few years.
 Corrupt employees are not always the cause of inside the organization threat but oftentimes innocent employees can cause an unintended leak of sensitive data.
 As internal online security is a complex issue, companies need to beef up security policies with relevant privacy and monitoring compliance approaches.

 Since all recently mentioned cybersecurity threats can cause significant financial loss and extended disruption to business processes and operations for a business or company, they should take essential and cautious initiatives to keep hackers away from their systems and servers.
 Cyber security threats are always there for the companies and organizations that are widely using IoT-connected devices, AI technologies, and unsecured networks.